by Jenny Holt

 The relationships that form in coworking spaces are unique in that they cross disciplines.
 A freelancer within one industry will probably find themselves sitting next to someone from an entirely different field.
 This can lead to powerful discussions, which help people to see things from a new perspective and generate fresh ideas.
 Your average person at a coworking space is likely open to these conversations – that is, when they have the time and inclination.

 As the workplace changes, so must our social skills.
 Are you a freelancer working in a shared space?
 The new rules of the game require you to be adept at reading the body language of those around you.
+Are you new to coworking?
+Give yourself a basic coworking primer so you know what to expect.
 Respect your coworker’s space, remember to reciprocate favors, and be a decent citizen by being thoughtful about the way you engage.